jerommiole/pinoy-overflow/CONTRIBUTING.md

 ### 2. Setup your env:

-rename .env.example => .env.local from your root directory and supply the necessary values
+rename .env.setupApiKeys => .env.local from your root directory and supply the necessary values

 ### 4. Create a New Branch: